kburchfiel/cpp_world_clock_2025/README.md

 1. `custom_format_code`: The custom format code that you would like to use for displaying times.
 For instance, the code `{:%Y-%m-%dT%H:%M:%S%z}`, will display times in ISO8601 format (e.g. 2025-11-11T15:11:20-0400).
 The documentation at https://en.cppreference.com/w/cpp/chrono/zoned_time/formatter.html will be a helpful resource when specifying new format codes.

 #### Settings for versions 2.4.0+
 1. `debug`: Set to `true` to show the number of microseconds required to render each set of times.
 This is more of an informational setting than a true debug option, but it can be an interesting benchmark nonetheless.
-(For instance, I found that times took around 4x longer to render on Windows than on Linux, even though I used the same laptop (via a dual-boot setup) for each trial.)
+(For instance, I found that times took around 4x longer to render on my Windows setup than on my Linux setup, even though I used the same laptop (via a dual-boot setup) for each trial.
+Your results may vary, though!)

 ### Examples